KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 print(simps(y, x=x))
 ```

-Integration of a multidimensional function can be done with the following methods:
+Functions for multidimensional integration are also available:

 - `dblquad`: General purpose double integration.
 - `tplquad`: General purpose triple integration.
 - `nquad`: General purpose n-integration.

-This module also provides methods to integrate **ordinary differential equations**.
+This submodule also provides methods to integrate **ordinary differential equations**.
 The recommended method is `solve_ivp` (solve initial value problem),
 which is a modern integrator for ordinary differential equations.